EARLY BIRD PRICE (expires 02/23)

 Q: What do I need?

-A: A camera is optional so you can try some of the basic techniques for getting a good set of images to be stitched together later on.
+A: Bring a camera so you can try some of the basic techniques for getting a good set of images to be stitched together later on.
 We’ll do a couple of simple exercises for camera handling.
 And do bring something to take notes with!

 Q: How will I know if the workshop makes or not?